Defamation of Character SC - South Carolina

 Defamatory statements are false and derogatory statements that are made about a person to a third party.
 False statements are not considered defamation if they:

-A true statement that is harmful to the person’s reputation is not defamation, but rather an invasion of privacy.
+- Are statements of fact: A true statement that is harmful to the person’s reputation is not defamation, but rather an invasion of privacy.
 A plaintiff cannot successfully claim that a statement is defamation if the defamatory statement was in fact true.

-The defendant may argue that the claimed statement was merely an opinion, which is privileged under the law.
+- Are opinions: The defendant may argue that the claimed statement was merely an opinion, which is privileged under the law.
 Therefore, you cannot sue for an opinionated claim.
 However, an “opinion” that may be viewed as a statement of fact by a reasonable person will be deemed a statement of fact and can have a claim made against them.

-Modified photos that damage the reputation of persons or businesses are clear defamation and are quite popular on social media platforms.
-Unfortunately, it is common for modified photos or videos defaming a person to go ‘viral’.
+- Are modified or edited: Modified photos that damage the reputation of persons or businesses are clear defamation and are quite popular on social media platforms.
+Unfortunately, it is common for modified photos or videos defaming a person to go 'viral'.
 It is your responsibility as a sharer or creator of content to always make sure that any information about a person or entity is truthful before publishing it.

 Libel and Slander